iammatthias-archive/.com-HarpJS/README.md

 iammatthias.com
 ======
 **http://iammatthias.com** is my personal website.
-It has projects I've worked on, a blog where I say things, and soon will have a collection of my photography.
+It has a small collection of open source work, client projects, and my photography.

 ## Technology
 * [Milligram CSS](https://milligram.github.io)